junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "It can't be a prank if it still accurately wrote your life and Sam's."
 Cas points out the obvious.

 Dean throws his phone back to the table in frustration.
 "Dead end anyway, not like we can sneak peak our future.
 Last I checked, the latest one just caught up on the reality up till we visited the scribe, that's why Metatron was trying to mess us up and write his own version.
-Dude, I hate the writers."
+Dude, I hate writers."

 "Not all writers are angels or prophets," Cas says reasonably.